tapanjo92/v3-lambda-cs/README.md

 Resilience: Amazon SQS (for Dead-Letter Queue)

+## Prerequisites

+AWS CDK v2 requires a current Node.js runtime.
+Version 20.x is fully supported, and Node 18 continues to work until its end of life.
+Before running any `cdk` commands, switch to the appropriate version with `nvm` (or install it manually) so the CLI can run correctly.

 5. Deployment
 Local Development Quick Start
 For local development, you can use the CDK's output file to quickly configure the frontend.